Dark-Gran/SMC/README.md

 The original thought-exercise was to create a gameplay that is:
 - "as primitive as possible"
+- involving circles as main/only actors
-- relaxing (screensaver-based) and involving circles
+- relaxing (screensaver-based)
 - puzzle-like (where player manipulates the environment/level instead of an avatar).

 This led to **version 0.1** (weekend#1):